 Beeper Mini lets Android users join Apple's iMessage messaging service

 Immediately after Apple's announcement, Beeper CEO Eric Migicovsky expressed his willingness to cooperate with the "bitten apple" to test and evaluate security issues in the programming of the Beeper Mini application.
 He emphasized the importance of securing the communication channel between iPhone and Android users, and pointed out the shortcomings of unencrypted SMS messages on multiple platforms.
-Despite Apple's stance, Eric stated that he would continue to look for solutions to help Beeper Mini or similar services continue to operate.
+Despite Apple's stance, Eric announced that he would continue to look for solutions to help Beeper Mini or similar services continue to operate.

 Source link